extravaganza

 The noun 'extravaganza' has an etymology rooted in Italian and Latin.
 It is derived from the Italian word 'estravaganza,' which originally meant 'extravagance' or 'excess.'
 This Italian term is formed by adding the prefix 'ex-' (out of) to 'stravaganza,' which comes from the Latin 'extravagantia,' signifying 'wandering beyond' or 'exceeding the usual bounds.'
 Over time, 'extravaganza' evolved to describe elaborate and spectacular entertainment events characterized by a wide variety of performances and activities.
 The term conveys the idea of going beyond the ordinary or conventional, often in a flamboyant and theatrical manner.
 Therefore, the etymology of 'extravaganza' reflects its historical connection to extravagance and excess, which have become defining features of these grand and multifaceted entertainment spectacles, as conveyed by its linguistic heritage.

-Find the meaning of extravaganza
+Find the correct meaning of the noun extravaganza:

 Try Again!